Chapter 9: Warriors Returning to Our Senses

 Step Nine: Use the Seven Sensory Recall Questions.

-We’re going to revisit the past event, or experience, you wrote about in Chapters 6 & 7, and ask:
+We’re going to revisit the past event you wrote about and ask,

 The Seven Sensory Recall Questions: